 - Going to trial, if necessary

-Not only will a lawyer do all of the legal work in your case, but many will also charge you nothing upfront.
-Instead, they will take their fees out of the settlement amount they get for you.
-If you do not recover compensation, then you do not have to pay their attorney’s fees.
+Not only will our lawyers do all the legal work in your case, but we will also charge you nothing up front.
+Instead, we will take our fees out of the settlement amount we get for you.
+We only receive payment if you do.

 Complete a Free Case Evaluation form now

 What You Should Do If You Were Injured on Someone Else’s Property